“Supporting financial administration and management training for staff and volunteers working in BC museums and cultural institutions.”

-- relative need of the institution or individual making the application;
+- Financial need of the institution or individual making the application;

-- apparent suitability and proven commitment of the individual(s) nominated; and,
+- Suitability and proven commitment of the individual(s) nominated; and,

-- apparent value-for- money of the training selected.
+- Value-for-money of the training selected.
 Tuition and expenses for a credit course at a local college may be rated higher than an application for fees, travel, and accommodation for a three-day workshop in Vancouver, for example.